travelaudience/armador/README.md

 ### Why not use an "umbrella" helm chart?

 The limitation with umbrella charts is that the individual services don't have their own lifecycle.
-The other problem is that the developer of one service, doesn't know all the other dependecies another service has.
-So they are not able to build their own umberlla charts on demand.
+The other problem is that the developer of one service doesn't know all the other dependencies another service has.
+So they are not able to build their own umbrella charts on demand.

 ## Gettings started